 Below: The fruit of Bitternut Hickory is nearly round or slightly flattened nut, covered by a thin husk with small yellow scales and with a sharp-pointed tip.
 Above the middle of the husk are 4 small wings (ridges), along which the husk splits.
 The nut inside a dusty yellow color.

 Notes: Bitternut Hickory is not indigenous to the Garden.
 Eloise Butler planted the first specimens in April 1913 with plants she had shipped in from Kelsey's Nursery in North Carolina.
 At that time the scientific name in use by her was Hicoria minima.
 Martha Crone also planted the tree in 1935 and 1936.
-Garden Curator Susan Wilkins added additional plants in 2008.
+Garden Curator Susan Wilkins added additional plants in 2008 and 2010.
 The tree is found in North America in the eastern half, from Minnesota to Texas on the west then east to the coast in the US and in Canada it is known in Ontario, Quebec and P E Island.
 Within Minnesota, it is found in less than 1/3 of the counties, all on the eastern side of the state, but it is much more prevalent than the Shagbark Hickory, C. ovata.
 C. cordiformis and C. ovata are the only two species of Carya native to Minnesota.